Skip to main content

 1 mentions Positive Neutral Negative

-• “I got into the game because I just wanted to learn more about quantum computing, but I was surprised by how compelling some of the puzzles were.
-It's been fun comparing myself to other players on the leaderboards and trying to figure out the clever optimizations they implemented.”
+• “I got into the game because I just wanted to learn more about quantum computing, but I was surprised how compelling some of the puzzles were, and it's been fun comparing myself to other people on the leaderboards and trying to figure out the clever optimizations that they did.”

 Skip Game Offers